Call for Proposals: ICQE23

 ICQE23: October 8-12, 2023, Melbourne, Australia

-Deadlines: All submissions are due by 11:59 pm Anywhere on Earth (deadlines will not be extended)
+Deadlines: All submissions are due by 11:59 pm Anywhere on Earth

 The ISQE board and conference committee has revised the deadline structure this year to better accommodate international travel preparations.